Start the party early with a Pomfest Knit Night!

 Stag & Bow is about reviving craft based skills from a grass roots level.
 Founded in December 2010 in Forest Hill, South East London, it is an emporium for haberdashery and quality materials, beautiful old pieces, and a platform for designer-makers to sell their original wares.
 They pride ourselves on being a celebration of a ‘can do’ attitude.

 They also run a range of workshops from the dedicated textile studio.
 Specialist teachers host a vast gamut of primarily textile based skills, including Tambour folk embroidery, weaving, natural and indigo dyeing and many more.

 The shop’s free evening socials and Wednesday Craft Mornings are about people getting together and making things.
 Providing an open, welcoming space while projecting an idiosyncratic vision that celebrates skill and quality.
 The ideal place to have a knit night then!
-Stag and Bow will be hosting designer Thea Colman, who will be present with her Issue 21 design Sevilla and some tasty cocktails too.
+Stag and Bow will be hosting designer Thea Colman and Julia Farwell-Clay, who will be present with their Issue 21 designs to chat knitting and enjoy some tasty cocktails too.

 Where?
 8 Dartmouth Rd, Forest Hill, London SE23 3XU